 A. Yes, when vehicle power is ON, the engine may start to provide energy for heating and cooling, independent of the vehicle being plugged in or completely charged.
 Some other conditions that may also cause the engine to start include:

-A. In cold temperatures (around 35 degrees Fahrenheit and lower, depending on vehicle settings) the engine may start to help warm the interior cabin, propulsion battery and the electric drive unit.
+A. In cold temperatures (around 35°F/2°C and lower, depending on vehicle settings) the engine may start to help warm the interior cabin, propulsion battery and the electric drive unit.
 This will occur even if the vehicle was plugged in prior to driving and if the driver has the heater turned off.
-This is a factory default that can be adjusted in the 2013 Volt.
+This is a factory default that adjusts to 15°F/-10°C in the 2014 Volt.

 The vehicle will turn the engine on and off as needed to assist in maintaining temperature.
 The driver will be alerted of these changes based on a message alert in the Driver Information Cluster.
 The Volt will stay in EV mode with the engine running purely for heating purposes.